jerdude/biz-status-api/README.md

 - The business has changed ownership or names.

 It's worth noting that this should all be more easily doable using the Google Places Search API.

+Running locally:
+- Use "donet run" to serve endpoints localhost:5001
+- Use "localhost:5001/swagger" to test available endpoints.